chalk board with back to school anxiety written on it

 Individual Therapy

 One-on-one sessions with a mental health professional and experienced counselors help your teen uncover and address underlying mental health issues.
-These personalized sessions offer a confidential space to explore emotions, develop coping strategies, and work through challenges.
+These personalized sessions offer a confidential space to explore emotions, develop coping strategies, provide more support, and work through challenges.

 Teen Group Therapy

 Our teen group therapy is designed to help teens build social skills, boost self-confidence, and practice mindfulness.
-These groups provide a supportive environment where teens can learn from peers and gain valuable life skills.
+These groups provide an environment with extra support where teens can learn from peers and gain valuable life skills.

 Experiential Therapy